Create a professional CV now!

 Hobbies and Interests

-• Tytherington Academy Women’s Football Team Captain (2018-present)
+- Tytherington Academy Women’s Football Team Captain (2021–Present)

 Languages

-A 16-year-old’s cover letter is never easy reading.
-It is either a copied basic template with the name scribbled on it, or a very worrying image of the chaos and inexperience of a 16-year-old.
+A 16-year-old’s cover letter is never easy to read.
+It is either a copied short cover letter template with the name scribbled on it or a very worrying image of the chaos and inexperience of a 16-year-old.
 But it doesn’t mean you can’t do this right.

 The first paragraph of your cover letter should hook them with your most important selling point.
 The middle paragraph should explain two or three additional arguments for why they should hire you, and the last paragraph should explain what you can do for them.